kmitab/movie-goblin/README.md

 ## demo

-Coming soon (hopefully).
+Coming soon.

 ## backend

 Fastapi-based python backend (such as it is) resides in `/_backend`.
-It's only real purpose is to not expose the api key to the frontend.
+Its only real purpose is to not expose the api key to the frontend.

 Naturally, you need to obtain your own omdb api key if you want to play around with this project.

 ## config files

 - `/_backend/config.json` - for api credentials and allowed origins, example:

 ```
 {
     "verbose": false,